iqtree/iqtree.github.io/doc/Complex-Models.md

 If you use this model in a publication please cite:

-> __Wang, H.C., Minh B.Q., Susko, S. and Roger A.J.__ (2017) Modeling Site Heterogeneity with Posterior Mean Site Frequency Profiles Accelerates Accurate Phylogenomic Estimation. _Syst.
-Biol._, in press.
+> __H.C.
+Wang, B.Q.
+Minh, S. Susko and A.J.
+Roger__ (2017) Modeling site heterogeneity with posterior mean site frequency profiles accelerates accurate phylogenomic estimation. _Syst.
+Biol._, in press. <https://doi.org/10.1093/sysbio/syx068>

 Here is an example of computation time and RAM usage for an Obazoa data set (68 sequences, 43615 amino-acid sites) from [Brown et al. (2013)] using 16 CPU cores: